-Now in my 50s, I'm still hitting the wellness goals and continuing professional development ambitions of my 20s, because I learnt that purpose, goal setting and self-rewards are a vital component of wellness.
-Thanks to advancing science and tech, I can now also use simple tests to monitor and optimise the vital biological systems.
+Now in my 50s, I'm still hitting the wellness goals, and continuing professional development ambitions of my 20s - because I learnt early on that habits, purpose, goal-setting, gratitude, and self-rewards are the vital pillars of life.
+Thanks to advancing science and tech, I can now also use simple smart wellness techniques and tech to monitor and optimise my biological systems.
 All these tools combined help ensure you have a great time while on this earth.
-A sense of humour and gratitude help too!
+A sense of humour helps too!
 I've had the pleasure of working with many great people, and studying at many great places, over the past 30 years.
 Some of my credentials and experience are listed below.
 Plus at the bottom of this webpage there's a link to my full bio if you're interested.
-For info about recent work please scroll down the Home page on this website.

 (Photo by Rankin for the Let's Reset wellness book, 2019)

 BA (Hons) Sport & Exercise Sciences / Human Movement Studies

 My first glimpse into the psychology and neurobiology of high performance and health.
 I read my first music neuroscience research paper during this course and that sparked my lifelong interest in, and use of, music for wellness and high performance.
 I majored in psychology and physiology.